-- All electrical installations and equipment and fire-protection measures shall meet the requirements of the New York State Board of Fire Underwriters. - E. Each mobile home or habitable vehicle shall be set back at least 150 feet from every street line. - F. The individual parking space or plot upon which each mobile home shall be located shall be not less than 40 feet in its least horizontal dimension and not less than 3,200 square feet in area and shall be provided with individual water supply and sewer connections. - G. A site plan showing all water, sewer and other utilities, the individual mobile home plots and all buildings, roads and other improvements in connection with the proposed mobile home park, prepared and signed by a New York State-licensed professional engineer, shall be submitted as part of the application for such mobile home park. - H. A stormwater pollution prevention plan (SWPPP), if required for the proposed mobile home park development, extension, or enlargement under Chapter 96, Stormwater Management, of the Code, shall be submitted as part of the application for such development, extension, or enlargement, together with the recommendation of the Stormwater Management Officer pursuant to § 96-4B of the Code.
-If an SWPPP is submitted pursuant to this section, the application shall not be approved unless the SWPPP complies with the performance and design criteria and standards in Chapter 96, Stormwater Management, of the Code. - I. The Town Board shall have held a public hearing in regard to such application, on like notice to that specified in § 116-91 of this chapter for a hearing before the Board of Appeals, except that owners of all properties abutting on the lot or premises to be used for such mobile home park shall have been notified of such hearing in the manner specified in said § 116-91. - J. The application shall have been submitted by the Town Board to the Town Planning Board for its recommendations, and such recommendations shall have been reported to the Town Board, together with reasons, based on: - The relation of the proposed mobile home park to any Town Comprehensive and/or Open Space Plan, now existing or hereafter adopted. - (2) The need for said mobile home park at the present time. - (3) The compatibility of said mobile home park with adjoining land uses and other proposed developments, with particular reference to its probable effect on land values, public health, public safety and the general purposes of this chapter.
+- E. Each mobile home or habitable vehicle shall be set back at least 150 feet from every street line. - F. The individual parking space or plot upon which each mobile home shall be located shall be not less than 40 feet in its least horizontal dimension and not less than 3,200 square feet in area and shall be provided with individual water supply and sewer connections. - G. A site plan showing all water, sewer and other utilities, the individual mobile home plots and all buildings, roads and other improvements in connection with the proposed mobile home park, prepared and signed by a New York State-licensed professional engineer, shall be submitted as part of the application for such mobile home park. - H. A stormwater pollution prevention plan (SWPPP), if required for the proposed mobile home park development, extension, or enlargement under Chapter 96, Stormwater Management, of the Code, shall be submitted as part of the application for such development, extension, or enlargement, together with the recommendation of the Stormwater Management Officer pursuant to § 96-4B of the Code.
+If an SWPPP is submitted pursuant to this section, the application shall not be approved unless the SWPPP complies with the performance and design criteria and standards in Chapter 96, Stormwater Management, of the Code. - I. The Town Board shall have held a public hearing in regard to such application, on like notice to that specified in § 116-92 of this chapter for a hearing before the Board of Appeals, except that owners of all properties abutting on the lot or premises to be used for such mobile home park shall have been notified of such hearing in the manner specified in said § 116-92. - J. The application shall have been submitted by the Town Board to the Town Planning Board for its recommendations, and such recommendations shall have been reported to the Town Board, together with reasons, based on: - (1) The relation of the proposed mobile home park to any Town Comprehensive and/or Open Space Plan, now existing or hereafter adopted. - (2) The need for said mobile home park at the present time. - (3) The compatibility of said mobile home park with adjoining land uses and other proposed developments, with particular reference to its probable effect on land values, public health, public safety and the general purposes of this chapter.